Simphone implements state-of-the-art, 256-bit cryptographic security (the highest by today's standards) with the following features:

 K1 = HKDF-Whirlpool (tls_premaster[l, 64 - l], client_random || server_random)

-counter < 2
+if counter < 2 then

 K2 = user_address